Farizon Xingxiang V7E

-The Farizon Xingxiang V7E (远程 星享V7E) is a battery electric van produced by the Chinese automaker Farizon as part of the Xingxiang V vans from April 2024, before being updated in July 2025 as a completely independent model.
+The Farizon Xingxiang V7E (远程 星享V7E) is a battery electric van produced by the Chinese automaker Farizon as part of the Xingxiang V series from April 2024, before being updated in July 2025 as a independent model.

-Overview
+First generation (2024–2025)

-The Farizon Xingxiang V7E is originally a variant of Xingxiang V series, a fully electric urban logistics microvan series by Farizon Auto, specially designed for the needs of urban logistics and distribution.
+The Farizon Xingxiang V7E was originally variant of Xingxiang V series, a fully electric van series by Farizon Auto, specially designed for the needs of urban logistics and distribution.
 At launch, the Farizon Xingxiang V7E is the larger and more premium version of the Farizon Xingxiang V6E featuring a restyled front end.
 The original Xingxiang V7E was launched in April 2024, and has a range of 305 km.